Pmcslarrow/Pmcslarrow.github.io/portfolio/content/about.md

 Hello! 👋

-I'm currently a student at **Northwestern University** with a strong passion for technology—especially in the areas of **Software Engineering**, **Machine Learning/Deep Learning**, and **Parallel Computing**.
-I'm particularly interested in how we can harness data to drive meaningful predictions and insights 📊.
+I'm currently a student at **Northwestern University** with a strong passion for technology—especially in the areas of **Software Engineering**, **Machine Learning/Deep Learning**, **Parallel Computing**, and **Recommender Systems**.
+I'm particularly interested in how we can harness data to drive meaningful predictions and insights.
 Beyond the models themselves, I’m also deeply curious about **performance**—whether it's optimizing training times, improving memory efficiency, or accelerating computation through parallelism ⚡️.

 Outside of my studies, I’ve been a passionate **sports fan** my entire life 🏀.
 I played basketball at **Willamette University** and remain a dedicated **Utah Jazz** supporter!